just1103/Swift_Syntax/Swift Language Guide & Reference.md

 You can create tuples from any permutation (순열) of types.
 (Int, Int, Int), or (String, Bool)...

-Tuples are useful as the return values of functions.

 ```swift
 // a tuple that describes an HTTP status code.
 (HTTP status code : a special value returned by a web server whenever you request a web page.) - A status code of 404 Not Found is returned if you request a webpage that doesn’t exist.
 let http404Error = (404, "Not Found") // http404Error is of type (Int, String). a tuple of type (Int, String)